-An insurance quote is an estimate of how much a renters or homeowners policy would cost (note: it isn’t set in stone so your final premium may be a little different… or the same!)
+An insurance quote is an estimate of how much an insurance policy would cost (note: it isn’t set in stone so your final premium may be a little different… or the same!)

 Before an insurance company gives you a final premium (the price you pay to be insured), they’ll offer you a quote.